GLEAN: Active Generalized Category Discovery with Diverse LLM Feedback: Limitations

 \section{Limitations}

 Our current framework is designed for textual data, which limits its applicability to other domains.
 In the future, we plan to extend it to vision and multimodal domains, exploring learning from multimodal large language models.
 Additionally, when using external LLMs, data privacy and security remain critical concerns that require ongoing vigilance.
-Leveraging open-source models such as DeepSeek and Llama could help mitigate these risks.
-Our results show that modern open-source LLMs can now rival proprietary LLMs in terms of both performance and cost and therefore serve as a good alternative.
+Leveraging open-source models such as DeepSeek, LLaMa could help mitigate these risks.